-It’s no secret that the use of online video is on the rise but how important is it for your yoga business?
+It’s no secret that the use of online yoga video is on the rise.
+But how important is it for your yoga business?

 The idea of including yoga videos in your marketing strategy isn’t new.
 What has changed is how important video has become on every platform and channel.

 It’s no longer just one piece of your overall yoga marketing plan.
-Video needs to play a central role in how you promote yourself online and build trust with your students and community.
+Video plays a central role in how you promote yourself online and build trust with your community.

 Video is well and truly here and it’s here to stay.

 In fact, Facebook predicted that the platform will be all video in less than five years.

 And if you’re not getting on board with video now, you’re also missing out on being found on Youtube, the world’s second largest search engine after Google.

 Now is the time to start getting comfortable with being in front of the camera and making yoga videos a part of how you promote your yoga business on social media, youtube, your website and on your blog.

 Undoubtedly, video will be one of the newest additions to your yoga business marketing toolbox.
 And you might still have your doubts and questions…